Republican Palace, Khartoum: Significance

 In addition to its role as the official residence of the president, the Republican Palace has also been used for hospitality and to receive guests.
 The palace has hosted many important figures from around the world over the years, including heads of state, diplomats, and other dignitaries.
 The Sudanese Republican Palace is a political symbol in Sudan.
 Ceremonies for presenting credentials to ambassadors of foreign countries, and official country ceremonies take place in the Palace.
 Postage stamps and banknotes carried its image, which permeates scenes and images of media releases in the country.

 The palace has been the site of many historic events over the years including the Independence of Sudan and rising of the republic flag.
 For example, in 1969, the palace was the location of a military coup that brought General Gaafar Nimeiry to power.
 In 1985, the palace was the site of another military coup that overthrew Nimeiry and installed a civilian government.
 The palace has also been the site of important international meetings and events, such as the Arab League summit in 1967, and is famous for its Khartoum Resolution known as "The Three No's"; No peace with Israel, no recognition of Israel, no negotiations with Israel.

-In April 2019, the Sudanese military overthrew then-President Omar al-Bashir and the palace has came under the control of the Transitional Military Council and its successor, the Transitional Sovereignty Council.
+In April 2019, the Sudanese military overthrew then-President Omar al-Bashir and the palace came under the control of the Transitional Military Council and its successor, the Transitional Sovereignty Council.
 Between April 2023 and March 2025 during the Sudanese civil war (2023–present), the Rapid Support Forces (RSF) had control of the Republican Palace and other key facilities across various regions of Sudan, including the main airport of the capital city.
 The RSF is a paramilitary organization that was formed during the War in Darfur and has since become a powerful force in the country.